ntop/ntopng/doc/README.security.md

 Once the password is set and the Redis server service has been restarted, the ntopng `--redis` option can be used to specify the password.
-To use the `verylongredispassword` in ntopng is suffices to use the following option:
+To use the `verylongredispassword` in ntopng it suffices to use the following option:

 ```